 If you are a previously registered voter here, you may fax a letter of request, for each election, as is explained in "Absentee Voting" or we will accept the Form 76 from armed forces personnel, and use that as your request/application.
 Once again, all delivery and return of the ballot must be done through the US mail.

 Federal FailSafe Voting procedures for voters who have moved within the county:

-If you do not update your address information before going to vote you must complete a "FailSafe Voting Affidavit" declaring your new residence address.
-Election Officials will review this information to insure you vote the proper ballot at your proper location.
+If you do not update your address information before going to vote you must complete a "FailSafe Voting Affidavit" declaring your new residential address.
+Election Officials will review this information to ensure you vote the proper ballot at your proper location.

 · If you have moved within your precinct, you will vote the same ballot.